izaller/secure-file-transfer/README.md

 address so that server can send response to sender.
 The server only accepts one user logged on at a time.
 Commands or login requests from users other than the currently logged on user will not be accepted.

+## data structures
+### session
+Stores two values: partner address and AES key

+### serverif
+Server interface.
+Stores its own address ('S'), the network path ('./network') and a session (defaults to None).
+When a user successfully logs in, a session is created and stored.
+Session stores partner's address (user address) and shared AES key.

+### user
+Client-side object.
+Created at login.
+Stores user's own address and a session.
+Session contains partner's address (server) and shared AES key.

 ## client.py
 Collects user input message and sends to server using netinterface.